patrice-conil/restdoc-helper/README.md

 ### Howto Generate adoc files from swagger annotations

-As simple as adding @MustBeDocumented to your model class
+As simple as adding @InspectToDocument to your model class

 ```
-@MustBeDocumented(description = "This is the Class1 description")
+@InspectToDocument(description = "This is the Class1 description")
 public class ClassSwaggerDTO {
     @ApiModelProperty(required = true, value="This is the field field1")
     private String field1;